Coffee production: Wet process

 In the ferment-and-wash method of wet processing, the remainder of the pulp is removed by breaking down the cellulose by fermenting the beans with microbes and then washing them with large amounts of water.
 Fermentation can be done with extra water or, in "dry fermentation", in the fruit's own juices only.
+The two give noticeably different results, underwater fermentation being said to emphasize acidity and aroma and to suppress some astringency.